Home High Level Design V

 • we use caching at different layers including usage of cdn

-• segcache - it uses caching heavily. segcache is better than redis and memcached for twitter as it has small object sizes. redis and memcached store more metadata for each object, which is not as efficient for twitter’s use case
+• segcache - segcache is better than redis and memcached for twitter as it has small object sizes. redis and memcached store more metadata for each object, which is not as efficient for twitter’s use case

 • observability - monitoring, logging, alerting, sampling to reduce overhead, etc